devnull-cz/c-prog-lang/modules/typedef.md

 mycharptr p = "my string";
 ```

-`typedef` is also great to create complex type names in small steps.
+`typedef` is great to create complex type names in small steps.
 As we will
 see next.

 ```C